riccardomc/docs.asyncy.com/storyscript/README.md

 ```

 Every new tweet will be passed into the block below in the variable `tweet`.
-Then machine learning, provided by [MachineBox](https://hub.asyncy.com/s/machinebox), will determine if the tone of the tweet's message is good or bad.
+Then machine learning will determine if the tone of the tweet's message is good or bad.
 The streaming service will wait for new tweets until the story is ended.

 ## Importing